 6.50.1 Applicability to language

-Spark permits the declaration and raising of exceptions, but does not support exception handlers, so any except raised will cause either the task that was subject to the exception to silently terminate, or the main program to terminate.
-Since Spark is a subset of Ada, it is possible to hide the main body of a task or the main subprogram from Spark and place an exception handler there to perform appropriate notifications or last wishes.
+SPARK permits the declaration and raising of exceptions, but does not support exception handlers, so any exception raised will cause either the task that was subject to the exception to silently terminate, or the main program to terminate.
+Since SPARK is a subset of Ada, it is possible to hide the main body of a task or the main subprogram from SPARK and place an exception handler there to perform appropriate notifications or last wishes.

 6.50.2 Guidance to language users